Skip to main content

 umi.use(mplTokenMetadata())

-Function to deploy Mint PDA and mint Tokens
+Deploy Mint PDA and Mint Tokens

 In the below function, we send a transaction to deploy the Mint PDA and mint 1 million of our tokens.
 You can change the amount of tokens and console message according to whatever suits best for you.